cameronmcnz/cameronmcnz/_posts/2025-05-06-spring-batch-exercise.md

 Step 6

-Use the values injected into the application for the input and output files.
+Use the values injected into the application with @Value for the input and output files.

 Only the output file will really make a difference.